axelsamuelson/crowdvine/README.md

 npm install
 ```

-2. Create `.env.local` with your Supabase and Stripe credentials:
+2. Create `.env.local` with your Supabase, Stripe, and SendGrid credentials:

 ```env
 NEXT_PUBLIC_SUPABASE_URL=your_supabase_url